Gareth Evans (politician): Minister for Foreign Affairs, 1988–1996

-Evans was appointed Foreign Minister in September 1988, after his predecessor Bill Hayden retired to become Governor-General.
-He held the position for seven years and six months, the longest-serving Labor minister in that portfolio, since Evatt.
+Evans was appointed Foreign Minister in September 1988, after his predecessor Bill Hayden resigned to become Governor-General.
+He held the position for seven years and six months, the longest-serving Labor minister in that portfolio since Evatt.
 He became a well-known Foreign Minister and highly regarded internationally, and continues to be regarded as one of Australia's most successful.
 The Hawke and Keating governments were committed to shifting emphasis from Australia's traditional relationships with the United States and the United Kingdom to increased involvement with Asian neighbours, particularly Indonesia and China, and were strongly committed to multilateral diplomacy both globally and regionally.

 Evans brought a strongly structured and analytical approach to foreign policymaking and is credited with significant innovative thinking in his articulation, in particular, of the concepts of middle power and niche diplomacy, "good international citizenship" as a national interest, and cooperative security (see "Contributions to international relations thinking", below).

 His most widely acknowledged successes as foreign minister were his initiation of the UN peace plan for Cambodia, and the roles that he and Australia played in bringing to fruition the International Chemical Weapons Convention and establishing both the Asia Pacific Economic Cooperation (APEC) forum and the ASEAN Regional Forum (ARF).
 Major contributions to international agenda setting, though not bearing much immediate fruit, were his book on UN reform launched in New York City in 1993, and his initiation with Paul Keating of the Canberra Commission on the Elimination of Nuclear Weapons.

 In 1990, Evans famously became the first person to drop the f-bomb in the Australian Parliament, interjecting "for fuck's sake" during a speech by Senator Robert Hill.
-Despite his reputation as a negotiator he was widely reputed to be in possession of a short-temper with a particular intolerance for elected representatives of the Australian Greens.
+Despite his reputation as a negotiator, he was widely reputed to be in possession of a short temper, with a particular intolerance for elected representatives of the Australian Greens.

 Evans (left) with United States Secretary of Defense Les Aspin (right) in 1993.